1

 Explore

-The president, his government ad military leaders have admitted that they are aware of the problems of organised crime in defence institutions.
-They have…
+The government and military leaders have admitted that they are aware of the problems of organised crime in defence institutions.
+According to the Minister…

 Explore